coq/coq/doc/sphinx/addendum/extraction.rst

 When an actual extraction takes place, an error is normally raised if the :cmd:`Extraction Implicit` declarations cannot be honored, that is if any of the implicit arguments still occurs in the final code.
-This behavior can be relaxed via the following option:
+This behavior can be relaxed via the following flag:

 .. flag:: Extraction SafeImplicits

    Default is on.
-When this option is off, a warning is emitted instead of an error if some implicit arguments still occur in the final code of an extraction.
+When this flag is off, a warning is emitted instead of an error if some implicit arguments still occur in the final code of an extraction.
 This way, the extracted code may be obtained nonetheless and reviewed manually to locate the source of the issue